How to Beat the UK Plastic Tax in 2024

 The UK and the US are the world’s biggest sources of plastic waste, so it’s no wonder the government is attempting to curb plastic problems.

-Why Is the Plastic Tax in the UK Happening?
+What’s the Reason Behind the Plastic Tax in the UK?

-In the 1950s, manufacturing technology had advanced enough to begin mass-producing the cheap and versatile material, plastic.
+In the 1950s, manufacturing technology had advanced enough to mass-produce the cheap and versatile material, plastic.

-Plastic is now everywhere, with the global production of plastic surpassing nine billion metric tons — more than half of which ends up as landfill waste.
-Many industries depend on its multiple applications, in construction, electronics and packaging
+Plastic is now everywhere, with the global production of plastic surpassing 400.3 million metric tons in 2022 — more than half of which ends up as landfill waste.
+Many industries depend on its multiple applications in construction, electronics and packaging

-Of the 300 million tons of plastic produced each year globally, the UK contributes a staggering 4.9 million.
-Environmental groups like Greenpeace have put pressure on the government to act, dumping 625 kilos of plastic rubbish outside Downing Street last year in a publicity stunt.
+Of the 400.3 million metric tons of plastic produced each year globally, the UK contributes a staggering 4.9 million.
+Environmental groups like Greenpeace have pressured the government to act, dumping 625 kilos of plastic rubbish outside Downing Street last year in a publicity stunt.

 The Environmental Impact of Plastic

-Microplastics can contain harmful organic chemicals and possess carcinogenic properties, and have recently been found in human blood for the first time.
-The problem is so pressing that the UK government has launched a research project with the University of Plymouth to find out how microplastics enter our oceans.
+Microplastics can contain harmful chemicals and pose a threat to human and animal health.
+The problem is so pressing that the UK government has launched a research project with the University of Plymouth to discover how microplastics enter our oceans.

-Although not enough is known about the health risks of microplastics for humans, they certainly have a detrimental effect on wildlife, accumulating in marine environments.
-Emerging evidence suggests that the chemical contaminants in microplastics harm marine animals when ingested.
+Although not enough is known about the health risks of microplastics for humans, they certainly have a detrimental effect on wildlife.
+Microplastics accumulate in marine environments and emerging evidence suggests that the chemical contaminants in microplastics harm marine animals when ingested

 Why Is the 2022 Plastic Tax Important?